-&lt;sup>1 The 2014 and 2015 funding periods reflect increases in employer and member contribution rates effective in future years.
+&lt;sup>1 The 2015 funding period reflects an increase in member contribution rate effective in a future year.

 Important Information About Actuarial Valuations

 An actuarial valuation is a budgeting tool with respect to the financing of future projected obligations of a pension plan.
 It is an estimated forecast - the actual long-term cost of the plan will be determined by the actual benefits and expenses paid and the actual investment experience of the System.